The Magnolia Content Types module is a tool to define the content model in Magnolia.

 |Use content types to easily create content apps.|

-Reduce your time to market with Magnolia content types by reducing development time and increasing deployment production.
+Reduce your time to market with Magnolia content types by reducing development time and increasing deployments to production.

 Once the content apps are in place, editors can start entering content right away.
 They can do so in parallel with or even before the rest of the project/template development.

 Developers configure all required definitions for a content type in a single YAML file within a light module.
-The YAML file contains both the content model and the details about where to store the data such as a JCR workspace and node type.
+The YAML file contains both the content model and the details about where to store the data (

 Creating, editing, publishing, managing and deleting content items of a content type works best with a content app.
 The content types module automatically generates this app for you based on the content type definition.
 All you have to do is to provide a minimalistic app definition file referencing the content type definition.